nicklafferty/craftycody/content/crafts/old-sweater-dresser-glow-up.md

 +++
+date = 2020-04-22T05:00:00Z
-description = "Giving some TLC to an old dresser." image = "/uploads/green-dresser-done.jpg" date = 2020-04-22T05:00:00Z
+description = "Giving some TLC to an old dresser." image = "/uploads/pinkdresserglowup.png" slug = "updated-sweater-dresser" tags = ["furniture", "upcycle", "diy"] title = "DIY: Old Sweater Dresser Glow-Up"
-slug = "updated-sweater-dresser"
-tags = ["furniture", "upcycle"] title = "Old Sweater Dresser Glow-Up"

 +++
 I am dangerously low on furniture to refinish.
 Luckily, we just bought a house so that’s occupying a lot of time.
 More on that later.